All Episodes

 Drive-by media is having orgasms today over what a guy.

-And Mahmood, Mahmood actually criticized the British.
+Mahmoud actually criticized the British.

-I wonder how the Feminazis in this country are going to react to this.
+I wonder how the feminazis in this country are going to react to this.

-Mahmood criticized the British for deploying a woman to combat who has a child at home.
+Mahmoud criticized the British for deploying a woman to combat who has a child at home.

 Greetings, my friends.